 Data Recovery Plan Sample Clauses

 Data Recovery Plan.
-ODOT will incorporate the information from the geophysical survey and Phase I efforts into a research design for data recovery efforts within the project footprint (data recovery plan).
+ODOT will incorporate the information from the Phase I archaeological investigation into a research design for data recovery efforts within the area of potential effect (APE) (herein identified as the data recovery plan).
 The data recovery plan will describe the scientific excavation of archaeological materials within the APE including the method of excavation of archaeological features, collection of samples for further study, and the analysis of archaeological materials.
 The Data Recovery Plan will be consistent with the Secretary of the Interior’s Standards for the Treatment of Historic Properties, the Secretary of the Interior’s Standards and Guidelines for Archaeological and Historic Preservations, and the Advisory Council on Historic Preservation’s Treatment of Archaeological Properties: A Handbook.
-The data recovery plan and geophysical studies report will be submitted to the signatories of this MOA for 30-day review and comment, at which time ODOT will incorporate comments and recommendations and initiate data recovery efforts.
+Within 120 days of execution of this MOA, the data recovery plan will be submitted to the Signatories of this MOA for 30-day review and comment, at which time ODOT will incorporate comments and recommendations and initiate data recovery efforts.

 AutoNDA by SimpleDocs